davidkrauser/mattermost-plugin-content-moderation/README.md

 Key features:
 - Text content moderation (hate speech, sexual content, violence, self-harm)
 - Configuration with a single moderation threshold
-- Moderation of all users with ability to exclude specific users
+- Moderation of all users with ability to exclude specific users and groups

 ## Installation